Assessment of severity of respiratory conditions

 Increased

-• Fever is associated with an increase in respiratory rate and heart rate
+• Fever may be associated with an increase in respiratory rate and heart rate

 • Respiratory sounds and auscultatory findings can be useful in assessing children with respiratory presentations.
-For example wheeze in Asthma and Bronchiolitis, and stridor in Croup and Upper Airway Obstruction
+For example, wheeze in Asthma and Bronchiolitis, and stridor in Croup and Acute upper airway obstruction.
+Reduced air entry is an important sign

-• In addition to assessing the child's respiratory status, it is important to assess feeding and hydration as this may be the first symptom in a child with a respiratory illness.
+• In addition to assessing respiratory status, it is important to assess feeding and hydration as these may be affected early in respiratory illness

 Management

-Management of individual conditions can be found under the specific guideline.
+Management of individual conditions can be found under specific guidelines

 Consider consultation with local paediatric team when

-Any child with severe respiratory distress should involve a senior clinician.
+Any child with severe respiratory distress should be discussed with a senior clinician

 Consider transfer when

-If management of severity is beyond the capability of the local health care facility.
+Management is beyond the capability of the local health care facility